LIVE 2024

 Submission Guidelines

-LIVE 2023 is a hybrid conference and invites submissions for both in-person and remote presentations.
-LIVE welcomes demonstrations of novel programming systems, experience reports, theories that propose and verify generalized principles, literature reviews, and position papers.
+LIVE welcomes demonstrations of novel programming systems, experience reports, literature reviews, demos of historic systems, and position papers.
 Topics of interest include:

 • live programming environments